2014 Invictus Games

-The first 2014 Invictus Games were held on 10–14 September 2014.
+The 2014 Invictus Games were held on 10–14 September 2014.
 Around 300 competitors from 13 countries which have fought alongside the United Kingdom in recent military campaigns participated.
 These included the United States, Australia, Canada, France, Germany, Denmark, New Zealand and Afghanistan.
 Competitive events were held at many of the venues used during the 2012 Olympics, including the Copper Box and the Lee Valley Athletics Centre.
 The Games were broadcast by the BBC.